Apply for a passport

 Service description

 A German passport allows you to enter over 170 countries worldwide as a tourist without a visa.
-You need a passport if you want to travel to countries outside the European Union (EU).
-If you have German citizenship, you can apply for a German passport.
+You need a passport if you wish to travel to countries outside the European Union (EU).
+If you are a German citizen, you can apply for a German passport.

 The passport